-Recommendation: The MCOs with noted errors were directed to contact the Managed Care Encounter Compliance team at DOH to discuss the impact of the errors on previous encounter submission and how to correct the error through the resubmission process.
+Recommendation: The MCO was directed to contact the Managed Care Encounter Compliance team at DOH to discuss the impact of the errors on previous encounter submission and how to correct the error through the resubmission process.
 MCOs should implement a review process that ensure the information of the encounters prior to submission to DOH is accurate.